The English Subject Area of CAHSEE

 The educators in the state of California believe that students should possess grade level skills in Reading, Writing and Math while passing out of high school.
 To ensure this and enhance a student's achievement in high school, the test was created and introduced.

 The above mentioned five points provides you with the knowledge about the test.
-The English CHASEE is an easy test as the syllabus pertains to what you have already studied.
+English is an easy test as the syllabus pertains to what you have already studied.
 However, a thorough preparation is essential to attain a passing score.

 Terms and Conditions